-Built in 1900, this historical Altbau is located on the banks of the Landwehr Canal, right in the heart of Berlin’s trendiest district – Kreuzberg.
+This large (49 sqm) vacant third floor studio flat is located in the side house of a classic historical Berlin Altbau built around 1900 near the banks of Paul-Lincke-Ufer, right in the heart of Kreuzberg.
 The building is well-maintained and has had restorative work done.
 Its elegant exterior fits in beautifully in with the neighbouring houses along the river canal.

 Black Label’s international team can offer advice on all stages of property purchase.
 Our team speaks fluent English, German, French and Mandarin.
 We work together with a team of English-speaking lawyers, notaries and mortgage brokers in Berlin, who are at hand to explain the financial and legal process of buying real estate in Germany.

 We can provide you with a varied choice of properties to suit your needs - whether you plan to use it yourself or are looking for an investment.

 We also offer property management packages for both furnished and unfurnished lettings, as well as a complete design and furnishing service tailored to your style.

 Please get in touch with our friendly international team for more information.

 Kreuzberg is undoubtedly Berlin’s trendiest neighbourhood, and the most sought-after location for those who enjoy a vibrant lifestyle.
 This spacious apartment in Kreuzberg lies right on the banks of the Paul-Linke and Maybach canals, both internationally known for their lively markets, relaxed cafés, trendy boutiques, excellent cocktail bars, popular night clubs, and many more recreational spots.